Metrically universal abelian groups: Definitions and preliminaries

 Let us also make few notes concerning notations here.
-If $X$ is a metric space then by $d_X$ we denote the metric.
+If $X$ is a metric space then by $d_X$ we denote its metric.
 However, in some cases when there is no danger of confusion we may just denote the metric as $d$.
-Similarly, if $G$ is an abelian group then by $0_G$ we denote the unit, and in some cases we may just denote it as $0$.
-Moreover, if $(G,d_G)$ is a metric group with unit $0_G$ then by $d_G(x)$, for every $x\in G$, we mean $d_G(x,0_G)$, the corresponding value on the group, i.e. the distance of $x$ from the unit.
+Similarly, if $G$ is an abelian group then by $0_G$ we denote the neutral element, and in some cases we may just denote it as $0$.
+Moreover, if $(G,d_G)$ is a metric group with neutral element $0_G$ then by $d_G(x)$, for every $x\in G$, we mean $d_G(x,0_G)$, the corresponding value on the group, i.e. the distance of $x$ from the neutral element.

 We conclude this section by the following simple fact that will be used without referring in the paper. \begin{fact}[Lemma 1 in \cite{Sk}] Let $(G,d)$ be an abelian group equipped with an invariant metric.
 Then for any $g\in G$ the sequence $(\frac{d(n\cdot g)}{n})_{n\in \Nat}$ converges and we have $\lim_{n\to \infty} \frac{d(n\cdot g)}{n}=\inf_n \frac{d(n\cdot g)}{n}$. \end{fact}